Rowaaaaan/rowaaaaan.github.io/content/about/index.md

 ---
 Hello, I'm known online as Rowan!

+I am a Computer Science graduate, specializing in embedded IoT development with microcontrollers.
+Been programming for around four years, mostly having experience with C and C++, as well as Python.
+I also have backend development experience with Java using the Springboot Framework.
+Currently, I'm learning fullstack web3 development with the Solana blockchain using Rust and Typescript.

 I like building things for the sake of building them, regardless of its practical value–assuming it actually works.
 I’m always open to learning, and am willing to try anything and everything.

 # Software that I use